A Word From Our Founder and CMO

 A Handy, Easy-To-Share Infographic

-Many of the warnings in the two links above appear in an attractive Fletcher Group Infographic conceived by Director of Employment Services Lori Baier.
+Many of the warnings appearing in the two articles are highlighted in a colorful Fletcher Group Infographic conceived by Director of Employment Services Lori Baier.
 It can be read, downloaded, and easily shared by clicking SUD-COVID Infographic.

 Online Meetings and Platforms For Those In Recovery